 The Irish authorities have already advised the Irish Rugby Football Union to call off the Six Nations game against Italy, which obviously affects the north, as it is a Northern Ireland team as well.
 England are due to play Italy in the Six Nations in a few weeks.
 What discussions has the Secretary of State had with his colleagues in the Department for Digital, Culture, Media and Sport and with the sporting authorities about advising what to do in relation to the Six Nations championship and other sporting events?

-Obviously, DDCMS is involved in the cross-Government decision making on these things.
+Obviously, DCMS is involved in the cross-Government decision making on these things.
 Our goal is to minimise social disruption—of which this is an important part for any rugby fan—subject to keeping the public safe.
-These are difficult balances to strike sometimes, and I will be discussing the matter with the new Secretary of State at DDCMS.
+These are difficult balances to strike sometimes, and I will be discussing the matter with the new Secretary of State at DCMS.

 I thank my right hon.
 Friend for what he has said, particularly in relation to schools.
 He may be aware that a school in my constituency has closed as a precautionary measure, after students returned from northern Italy.
 Would he contact both me and the school to reassure parents and staff?

 I would be very happy to discuss the specific case with my hon.
-Friend—either I or the Minister for Public Health—and I am looking into that specific example.
+Friend—either I or the Public Health Minister, my hon.
+Friend the Member for Bury St Edmunds (Jo Churchill)—and I am looking into that specific example.
 A small number of schools have taken that step.
 I understand why they have, and it is of course a decision for the head, taking into account local factors.
 We are putting in place, through the regional schools commissioners, the structures to make it possible to ensure that every school can get the advice it needs, but in the first instance every school should go to the website, because there is a huge amount of advice on that.